 Make creates files from other files in an orchestrated way.
 It’s not the simplest tool, but it’s incredibly useful for almost any project.
 Ditch Gulp and Grunt – use Make!
 That’s what we do in this video.

 What You Get

 You get the 17 videos above, embedded in a lovely HTML site that you can run from disk or host (privately please) wherever you like.
-When the preview ends (in mid April) you’ll receive the entire video set in MP4 format, which you can download as you please.
+You can also download each video as you please.

 When you download the app you can run directly from disk by clicking on index.html.
 This is what you will see:

 The code for each video is available for download at Github and a link is provided right next to the video itself.
 This makes following along easy, which I hope you do!